Today's Best NFL Bets and Player Props for Week 4

 Moneyline

-In L.A.'s first home game of the season, we'll see a problem that will be recurring in their quest for the AFC's top seed.
-This will be an orange crowd as it always is in SoFi, meaning that it's closer to a Broncos home game than baking in three-ish points for the listed "home" side.
+Atlanta's best deep threat can exploit these problems.
+Darnell Mooney missed Week 1, so half his 2025 sample was last year's disaster.
+Nonetheless, Mooney's elite average depth of target (12.0) has been on display early.
+He's averaged a longest reception of 16.0 yards despite just 15 total targets.
+Mooney cashed this line in 11 of 17 games a year ago.

-Am I extremely confident the Broncos get this win?
-No, but the game should be lined closer to a pick 'em, and it's slightly widened all week with public money.
-I'll happily take the marginal bonus value here at the cost of forgetting Spencer Shrader's game-winner last Sunday.
+Our projections forecast 17.4 yards per reception for Mooney on Sunday, and the high side of that should be 20-plus.
+Washington's weakness has been the deep ball, so we'll see if Atlanta offensive coordinator Zac Robinson realizes Penix throws a nice one.

-Get a 50% Profit Boost Token for a wager on any NFL game taking place on September 21st!
+Get a 50% Profit Boost Token to use on any wager for any NFL game happening Sunday, September 28th!
 See here for full terms and conditions.
 Learn about today’s other offers at FanDuel Sportsbook Promos.

 Which NFL bets stand out to you?
 Check out FanDuel Sportsbook's latest NFL betting odds to see the full menu of options.